Use these tips and resources to link UN sustainable development goal 3 and biology topics on health and disease to your lessons on anticancer drugs

 Use this worksheet to recap shapes of complexes, check understanding of anticancer drugs and provide students with some history behind cisplatin.

-Download the wheelbarrow from the Education in Chemistry website: rsc.li/xxxxxxx
+Download the student worksheet and answer sheet from the Education in Chemistry website: rsc.li/xxxxxxx

 Put it into practice